scgerkin/C964_Capstone/paper/paper.md

 Chest X-ray imaging is a very common, quick, and effective technique for diagnosing a wide variety of diseases related to the lungs and heart.
 The machines used for these scans can be easily deployed to a variety of settings including hospitals, small clinics and offices, and even disaster areas.
 However, the requirement for these scans to be read and interpreted by highly trained physicians limits the efficiency with which these scans can be utilized.
 Applying a machine learning methodology to analyze and predict probable diagnostic findings in a chest X-ray can save countless time, money, and resources to providing actionable diagnostic intelligence to physicians and clinicians in a matter of seconds.
 While some models do exist for binary classifications, such as a finding of pneumonia vs. no finding of pneumonia, no all-encompassing methodology exists for a multi-label classification problem.

 ## Customer Summary
-`COMPANY_NAME` is an industry leader in medical imaging and interpretation.
+Arrow Medical Imaging is an industry leader in medical imaging and interpretation.
 The company continues to grow at a record pace and is continually expanding its reach of off-site imaging systems and contracted image interpretation.
-As a result of this growth, `COMPANY_NAME` must keep pace with current technologies to continually improve and advance the medical imaging industry.
-With this in mind, `COMPANY_NAME` has decided to move forward with a prototype of a multi-label classification system for chest X-ray imaging.
+As a result of this growth, Arrow Medical Imaging must keep pace with current technologies to continually improve and advance the medical imaging industry.
+With this in mind, Arrow Medical Imaging has decided to move forward with a prototype of a multi-label classification system for chest X-ray imaging.

 It is the hope that this prototype project will yield actionable information with regards to further expanding automated diagnostic classification within other imaging techniques, such as Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and other high precision scanning techniques.
-Should a model prove effective on X-ray imaging, a technique that has a significantly lower image and diagnostic precision overall than these more expensive scans, it is believed that this can be used to catapult `COMPANY_NAME` to significant advances in automated diagnostic medicine.
+Should a model prove effective on X-ray imaging, a technique that has a significantly lower image and diagnostic precision overall than these more expensive scans, it is believed that this can be used to catapult Arrow Medical Imaging to significant advances in automated diagnostic medicine.

 ## System Analysis
-This project is considered a pilot program for `COMPANY_NAME` and currently no infrastructure exists to support the development or deployment of the predictive model as a web service.
+This project is considered a pilot program for Arrow Medical Imaging and currently no infrastructure exists to support the development or deployment of the predictive model as a web service.
 Fortunately, the systems requirements for deployment are uncomplicated and can be easily provisioned in the cloud.
-Amazon Web Services has been selected as the cloud provider for this project as they provide the greatest number of resources for future scaling of the business needs for `COMPANY_NAME`.
+Amazon Web Services has been selected as the cloud provider for this project as they provide the greatest number of resources for future scaling of the business needs for Arrow Medical Imaging.

 The deployed web service will exist as two applications on a single server: a REST endpoint for receiving images and converting them to data that can be used by the prediction model and the prediction model itself.
 The forward endpoint will be served as a Flask[^Flask] RESTful service contained in a Docker image.
 This application will then communicate directly with the REST endpoint created by TensorFlow Serving[^TFServing] Docker container, receive the results, and then return them to the originating end-user.
 Both containers will be run in tandem using Docker Compose[^DockerCompose] on a single server.